 Sarah Holland and David Foley Discuss What it means to design sustainably

 Architect William Wurster once said, “When I am given a hillside, I embrace it and do not long for a meadow.”
 He believed design should serve genuine needs: “Architecture is not a goal—architecture is for life and pleasure and work and for people.
 The picture frame, not the picture.”
 Sarah Holland and David Foley of Holland and Foley Architecture in Northport embrace this philosophy in their practice.
 They believe sustainable design is about exquisite adaptation and that the alternative is brute force: uncreative, uninteresting, and unsustainable.
 MH+D asked them to explain.

 The eighth grade yearbook predicted that I would spend the rest of my life looking for the perfect song on the radio.
 How true!
 Today the radio is all but obsolete and my search for "the perfect song" has manifested itself into a career that piques my curiosity, evokes my creativity, and brings me joy.
 I sincerely hope to bring joy to you as well.

 So I have plunked myself up here in Maine for the summer, a place rich in cool breezes, sunshine, and breathtaking views.
 Work and play are not mutually exclusive.
 My days include scouring antiques shops, galleries, and road side stands.
 Maine is flooded with artists who capture beauty in things great and small, elevating simple things to new glory.
 The antiques shops here have pieces that I sometimes don’t recognize.
-Today I found a basket of antique spools from a woolen mill but mistook them for telescopes.
-They will make a dramatic statement in grouping.
+Today I found a basket of antique spools from a woolen mill that will make a dramatic statement in grouping.
 One of my best scores was a walnut mortar and pestle from 1868 that now graces the shelf of a modern farmhouse kitchen.
 Its humble origin brings patina to a gleaming wall of stone.